 Mindfulness-based stress reduction (MBSR) is a program that is based on mindfulness meditation.
 It is typically offered in a group format that is more like a class than it is like group therapy.
 Research has suggested it can be helpful for people suffering from problems ranging from stress to anxiety and depression to chronic illnesses.

 Psychotherapists will sometimes teach their clients mindfulness exercises because of how helpful it can be for anxiety and emotional health.
 Many mental health problems can be caused (or exacerbated) by an aversion to certain emotions.
 Relatedly, recognizing our emotions when they’re occurring is a fundamental to mental health.
-Practicing mindfulness can help increase tolerance for—and awareness of—these emotions, which may improve mental health.
+Practicing mindfulness of emotions can help increase tolerance for—and awareness of—these emotions, which may improve mental health.

 How to Practice Mindfulness Meditation